KxSystems/docs-v1/docs/dashboards/barchart.md

 ![Screenshot](img/addhelpertooltip.jpg)

-Tooltips use <a href="http://handlebarsjs.com/">Handlebars.js</a> so variables can be added dynamically to tooltip.
+Tooltips use Handlebars, so variables can be added dynamically to tooltip.

 For example:
 ```
 {{fx}} : {{volume}}
 ```

-could appear as
-EUR/USD: 250000

-To format "250000" so it will appear as "$250,000" use Tooltip Helper
+could appear as `EUR/USD: 250000`.
+To format `250000` so it will appear as `$250,000` use Tooltip Helper

 ### _Name_